 Maternal mortality rate.
 The number of maternal deaths per 10,000 or 100,000 live births.
-Maternal deaths are those due to causes connected with pregnancy, labor or the puerperium (lyingin period - the period of approximately six weeks after childbirth, during which the uterus returns to normal.
+Maternal deaths are those due to causes connected with pregnancy, labour or the puerperium (lying-in period - the period of approximately six weeks after childbirth, during which the uterus returns to normal.